 By offering digital wallets as a form of payment, retailers can walk the fine line between providing a first-class customer experience and the most robust security.
 That's because digital wallets benefit from having authentication measures embedded in the app or the phone — for example, fingerprint login or face recognition.
 This means that retailers don't need to send customers using this payment method through additional 3DS authentication flows that can lead customers to abandon their purchases.

 Note: The card schemes are aligning their rules around liability so that merchants will carry the risk should a transaction made using a digital wallet prove to be fraudulent.

 3. Improve authorization rates

 A sale isn't complete until the customer's issuing bank authorizes it.
 And with our data finding that two-thirds of retailers are working with authorization rates of 89% or less, there is plenty of revenue lost on account of payment decline.

 Offering and prompting customers to use digital wallets at the checkout is a way for retailers to improve their authorization rate and capture more revenue.
-That's because the embedded security that comes with using digital wallets also means issuers are more likely to authorize these payments.
+That's because the embedded security that comes with this method also means issuers are more likely to authorize these payments.
 Depending on the merchant, the uplift in authorization rates when using a pass-through wallet can be as high as 10%.

 Creating the optimal payment mix

-Understanding the world of digital wallets is one thing.
+Understanding the world of digital wallets and payment methods is one thing.
 Implementing the right ones and for the right markets is another.
 Get it right, and retailers will capture more sales and more revenues.
 Get it wrong, and they'll be actively handing their competition a competitive advantage.